pal-oe/club-management-CSEC/README.md

-# club-management-CSEC
+# Club Management - CSEC

-This is my entrance project for the club management site for CSEC club This is a clun membership management web app developped by Fenan Yosef single handedly.
+This is my entrance project for the club management site for the CSEC club.
+It is a club membership management dynamic web app developed by Fenan Yosef single-handedly.
-This project is made by using html/css/bootsrap/Javascript for front end, Javascript/NodeJs for Backend and MySQL for Database
-Things I want to mention are that, there aren't free sites to host MySQL for free so I will let the person Who wants to test to download the Zip file
-After downloading it to you file, create a new database called in your local database(Mysql), "CREATE DATABASE newnode" After that go to the data directory and run the two scripts I have included in There, That will create the needed Initial table for the database

-after that start the backend and run localhost://3600 in your browser that will bring you the login page
+## Technologies Used

+- Front-end: HTML, CSS, Bootstrap, JavaScript
+- Back-end: JavaScript, Node.js
+- Database: MySQL

+## Installation Instructions

+1. Download the project's zip file from the provided source.
+2. Create a new database in your local MySQL called "newnode".
+3. Navigate to the data directory and run the provided scripts to import the initial table structure to your local MySQL database.

+## Running the Application

+1. Open your terminal and navigate to the project directory.
+2. Start the back-end server by running the command `node login`.
+3. Open your browser and visit `localhost://3600` to access the login page.

+## Login Credentials

+- Admin:
-For admin: username - Admin
+  - Username: Admin
-           password - 1234
+  - Password: 1234

+- User:
-For User: username - User
+  - Username: User
-          password - 1234
+  - Password: 1234

-The app includes:
+## Features

-● Members Database: Add, edit, remove, and list functionalities.
+- Members Database: Provides functionalities to add, edit, remove, and list members.
-● Event Management: Tools to manage club events. such ass add events and delete events on the admin web, and view in user page
+- Event Management: Tools to manage club events, including adding and deleting events on the admin web interface, and viewing events on the user interface.
-● Reporting Dashboard: Generate reports on membership statistics.
-I included weekly statistics in the dashboard which will update on a weekly basis by recording activities ● User Authentication: Secure login system for different user roles. and Also encryption and decryption upon saving the user data into database. adding extra layer of security into it ● Members Area: Personalized area for members to view and manage their information. and also change Their passwords
+- Reporting Dashboard: Generates reports on membership statistics.
+Weekly statistics are included, which update on a weekly basis by recording activities.
+- User Authentication: Implements a secure login system for different user roles.
+User data is encrypted and decrypted for added security when stored in the database.
+- Members Area: Personalized area for members to view and manage their information.
+Users can also change their passwords.
-● Role-Based Access Control: Different access levels for administrators and members.
+- Role-Based Access Control: Different access levels for administrators and members.
-● Additional Feature (Optional): A very friendly UI/UX, Assigning ID to users upon registration, Adding photos when posting new events, security, requires authentication for every activity making it very secure.
+- Additional Features (Optional): User-friendly UI/UX, unique user ID assignment upon registration, ability to add photos when posting new events, enhanced security with authentication required for every activity.

-The app is to big to be explaind by few words here, please take a tour yourself and see what it does, IF you have any questions meet my at my telegram on @FAIR_HAVEN

-Dasvidaniya! (:
+Please explore the app to discover its full functionality and features.
+If you have any questions, feel free to reach out to me on Telegram at @FAIR_HAVEN.

+Spasibo!(Thank you!)